j0shua/angular-intro/homework/homework-one.md

 	- This involves creating view/controller/service to support the page.

-	- NOTE: To start you may want to just return static data out of your service but afterward you shoudl extract that out and create a backend for it (2 below).
+	- NOTE: To start you may want to just return static data out of your service but afterward you should extract that out and create a backend for it (task below).

-	- Add a input box above the table that to search the table; so it will filter enties that contain whatever is placed in the input.
+	- Add an input box above the table that to search the table; so it will filter enties that contain whatever is placed in the input.

 2. Create a simple express app with an endpoint '/advertisers' that you can query using $http from your service to return the data.
 	- NOTE: You can get the data by copying out of Bootstrapped data in the live app.